Xcodebuild Destination

 xcodebuild build-for-testing test-without-building -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination id=a5203d20775e876e87e926e7ddb11bc19eb250e7 -configuration Debug -xcconfig /tmp/appium-temp.xcconfig

-itself by reading the tool's manpage: man xcodebuild
+-destination option and xcodebuild itself by reading the tool's manpage: man xcodebuild.

 Comments